jathak/dart_scheme/CONTRIBUTING.md

 Tests are contained in the `test` directory.

+Miscellanous documentation (for special forms and other topics) lives in `lib/src/core/documentation.md` and is compiled into a form that allows users to reference it from the interpreter (`(docs &lt;topic>)`).

-The web frontend is contained in the `web` directory (though it depends heavily on the libraries).
+The web frontend is contained in the `web` directory and the `lib/web_ui` directory.

 A simple CLI repl is contained in `tool/repl.dart`.
 Dart package layout conventions would usually include this in `bin`, but since it depends on the